Stock market research is a must before you make a single trade.

 How to Properly Do Stock Market Research

-You must learn to separate facts from opinion and figure out what the facts actually mean in terms of predicting the stock’s future.
+You have to learn to separate facts from opinion and figure out what the facts mean in terms of determining a stock’s value.
 That may be the hardest part.

-Here’s a handy list of 8 ways to improve your stock research.
+Here’s a handy list of eight ways to improve your stock research.
 Read them.
 Learn them.
 Embrace them.
-Aim for the awesome toaster, not the shitty one.
+Aim for the awesome toaster, not the basic one.

 Found a company?
 What industry is it in?
 Look up its North American Industry Classification System (NAICS) number.

-OK, so you know the industry.
+OK, you know the industry.
 Now research this: